 Symptoms often develop quickly, soon after the AF develops.
 Possible symptoms include:

-- Palpitations.
+- A 'thumping' heart (palpitations).
 This means that you become aware of your heart.
 You may feel it beating in a fast and irregular way.

-- Angina (chest pains) may develop.
+- Chest pains (angina) may develop.
 The pains tend to occur when you exert yourself, but they may also occur even when you are resting.

 - Breathlessness is often the first symptom that develops.
 It may occur all the time, but you may become breathless just when you exert yourself, such as when you walk up stairs.